xpack/web-jekyll/pages/core/xpm/install.md

 There are two main folders:

 - a cache folder, where all downloaded files are stored
-- a central repository folder, where the xPacks are expanded
+- a central storage folder, where the xPacks are expanded

 For more details see [xpm folders]({{ site.baseurl }}/xpm/folders/).

 ### macOS specifics

-The default location used to install the global packages repository is in `~/Library`, a folder that, due to an unfortunate Apple decision, is hidden for regular browsing in Finder.
+The default location used to install the global packages is in `~/Library`, a folder that, due to an unfortunate Apple decision, is hidden for regular browsing in Finder.